stoeps13/connections-doc/source/admin/customize/t_customize_sharebox_gadgets.md

     <Require feature="ibm.connections.sharedialog" />
     ```

+    !!! note
-    **Note:** This feature should be used by gadgets that are rendered in the Share dialog.
+    This feature should be used by gadgets that are rendered in the Share dialog.

 3. Include the actions feature and define an action with a path of "container/sharebox".